Learn About/Subscribe:

 The Great Chicago Fire also changed Moody in another profound way.
 Previously, his ministry was centered primarily in the Windy City with a church, schools, and social programs—but out of the ashes arose a mandate to preach the gospel across the world.
 Historic campaigns in the United Kingdom and the United States followed.

-“This was a poignant time in Moody’s life and the fire forced him to reevaluate his ministry,” according to www.moody.edu.
-“It was during this time of evaluation he realized he needed to heed the Lord’s call on his life.
+“This was a poignant time in Moody’s life and the fire forced him to reevaluate his ministry...It was during this time of evaluation he realized he needed to heed the Lord’s call on his life.
 For years, he had been moving forward and then asking God to support his plans.
-He knew from this point on, his call was to preach the Word of God to the world.”
+He knew from this point on, his call was to preach the Word of God to the world” (Moody.edu).

-In the spring of 2022, inspired by The Great Commission and the spirit of great evangelists like Moody, Christian Union launched its CU Rise campaign on the ten campuses where it hosts leadership development ministries: Brown, Columbia, Cornell, Dartmouth, Harvard, Harvard Law School, Penn, Princeton, Stanford, and Yale.
+Inspired by the Great Commission and the spirit of great evangelists like Moody, Christian Union launches its annual CU Classic and CU Rise campaigns each spring on the ten campuses where it hosts leadership development ministries: Brown, Columbia, Cornell, Dartmouth, Harvard, Harvard Law School, Penn, Princeton, Stanford, and Yale.
+This spring, Christian Union has added an additional event, called CU Proclaim, to equip students to be effective leaders in this initiave.

-CU Rise began on March 13—a social media campaign challenging and inviting university students to respond to the gospel in faith.
-In addition to using social media platforms like Snapchat, Instagram, and YouTube, students and Christian Union faculty are sharing the gospel, inviting students to apologetic events, and fostering relationships where they can pray for people or answer questions of faith.
-It’s a large-scale campaign designed to help share the gospel with every student at each of these universities three to five times per academic year.
+In addition to using social media platforms like Snapchat, Instagram, and YouTube, Christian Union Universities is sharing the gospel, inviting students to apologetic events, and fostering relationships in which students can pray for peers or answer questions of faith.
+It’s a large-scale campaign each spring designed to help share the gospel with every student at each of these universities three to five times per academic year.

 Through Moody, approximately one-hundred million people heard the gospel.
 He also started schools in Chicago and his native state of Massachusetts.
 His legacy continues today as future leaders are trained for service in God’s kingdom at the Moody Bible Institute in Chicago.
 The nearby Moody Church continues the mission of its founder: Our purpose is to evangelize, edify, and equip people to be true worshipers and effective representatives of Jesus Christ so that we all may “stand confident and unashamed before Him at His coming” (1 John 2:28).